spack/spack/lib/spack/docs/basic_usage.rst

 ``spack info``
 ^^^^^^^^^^^^^^

-To get more information on a particular package from `spack list`, use `spack info`.
+To get  information on a particular package from `spack list`, use `spack info`.
 Just supply the name of a package:

 .. command-output:: spack info mpich

 Most of the information is self-explanatory.
-The *safe versions* are versions that Spack knows the checksum for, and it will use the checksum to verify that these versions download without errors or viruses.
+The *safe versions* are those that Spack knows the checksum for, and it will use the checksum to verify that these versions download without errors or viruses.